audiophonics/RaspDacMinilcd/README.md

 ```bash
 cd RaspDacMini
 ```
-* Each supported distribution has its own directory, enter the one corresponding to the distribution installed on your RaspDac Mini.
+* Each supported distribution has its own directory, enter the one corresponding to the distribution installed on your RaspDac Mini LCD.
 ```bash
 # for Volumio
 cd volumio